On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Introduction

 We summarize our main contribution as follows:

-\begin{enumerate} \item We find that the correlation between distribution distance and generalization performance does not always hold, downgrading the reliability of existing distance-based methods. \item We propose a simple dataset-level score that gauges the inter-class dispersion from feature representations, i.e., outputs of feature extractor.
-Besides, we show that intra-class compactness does not reflect the generalization performance under distribution shifts (Section~\ref{sec:discussion}). \item We conduct extensive evaluations to show the superiority of the Dispersion Score in both prediction performance and computational efficiency.
-Our analysis shows that Dispersion Score is more robust to various data conditions in OOD data, such as limited sample size and class imbalance. \end{enumerate}
+\begin{enumerate} \item We find that the correlation between distribution distance and generalization performance does not always hold, downgrading the reliability of existing distance-based methods. \item Our study provides empirical evidence supporting a significant association between feature separability and test accuracy.
+Furthermore, we theoretically show that increasing the feature distance will result in a decrease in the upper bound of Bayes error. \item We propose a simple dataset-level score that gauges the inter-class dispersion from feature representations, i.e., outputs of feature extractor.
+Our method does not rely on the information of training data and exhibits stronger flexibility in OOD test data. \item We conduct extensive evaluations to show the superiority of the Dispersion Score in both prediction performance and computational efficiency.
+Our analysis shows that Dispersion Score is more robust to various data conditions in OOD data, such as limited sample size, class imbalance and partial label set.
+Besides, we show that intra-class compactness does not reflect the generalization performance under distribution shifts (SubSection~\ref{sec:compactness}). \end{enumerate}